hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

          use.full = FALSE)
 ```

-We can also explore the expression of the top most variant genes for select PCs using the `PCHeatmap()` function:
+We can also explore the expression of the top most variant genes for select PCs using the `PCHeatmap()` function.
+The genes and cells are ordered by PC scores:

 ```r
 # Explore expression of most extreme genes per PC